What should I bring to class?

 How do I know what class to take?

 At Satya we offer classes of various styles and levels.
-We encourage students who are beginners to sign up for our Yoga Basics 8 week series.
-Or our gentle yoga classes are great fit for beginners and those with some physical limitations.
+Our gentle yoga classes are great fit for beginners and those with some physical limitations.
 Please take a look at the class descriptions on our website.
-Feel free to consult with Teresa (email@example.com) about which classes would be best for you.
+Feel free to consult with Teresa (firstname.lastname@example.org) about which classes would be best for you.

 Where should I Park?

-Satya Yoga is located in the "Old Hardware Shops".
-We share parking with the Butler Pantry Store, Booked for the Season booksellers and Back to the Fuchsia Flower Shop.
 We are one of the only locations downtown to have our own lot on site.
-Feel free to park anywhere in the lot, including the spaces that state 'old hardware parking only'.
+Feel free to park anywhere in the lot, including the spaces along the building that state 'old hardware parking only'.

 Yoga Studio Etiquette